You can download our complete – daily updated – Our World in Data COVID-19 database.

 - The data for Thailand, New Zealand, and South Korea shows that these countries monitored the outbreak well from the start or caught up rapidly after an initial outbreak.
 Eventually they were able to bend the curve and bring down the number of confirmed cases, while increasing the ratio of tests to confirmed cases.
-These are not the only countries that achieved this; you can add for example Austria, Germany, Slovenia, Tunisia, or Latvia to the chart and you will find similar trajectories.

 - The data for Brazil, Mexico, the United States, Panama, India, South Africa, and Nigeria shows that these countries test little relative to the size of the outbreak.
 Additionally these countries report unfortunately still very high daily case counts – their lines are red and far from zero.